MatisseBE/vLARA/README.md

-# Virtual Local and sub-regional Airspace MAnagement support system (vLARA)
+# Virtual Local and sub-Regional Airspace management support system (vLARA)

 ## What?